 - Education on Safety Protocols: All interpreters and administrative staff have been trained to follow CDC guidelines with respect to handwashing/use of sanitizer, not touching their faces, sneeze/cough etiquette, environmental cleaning, and avoiding unsafe travel.
 We will send frequent reminders using mass emails, mass texts, and our company intranet system.

 - Strict Enforcement of “Stay Home if You’re Sick” Rule: For the very few employees staffing our office as well as all of our interpreters, we are continuing to strictly enforce a “stay home if you’re sick” rule for all employees.
 We have updated this rule to comply with Ohio’s Stay at Home Order, which expands the “fever- and symptom-free” period to 72 hours (from 24 hours) and adds a seven (7) day minimum waiting period following the initial onset of symptoms before returning to on-site duties.
-We are not requiring a doctor’s note for staying home sick, in line with CDC recommendations, to avoid overwhelming medical facilities during this time of heightened need.
+We are not requiring a doctor’s note for staying home sick, in line with CDC recommendations, to avoid overwhelming medical facilities during this time of heightened need, unless a team member is using emergency paid sick leave pursuant to the Families First Coronavirus Relief Act, which requires employers to maintain evidence of the qualifying reason for leave.
 Should any interpreter display symptoms during an interpreting appointment, we welcome and encourage our clients to send them home and contact us to report the situation.

 - Strict Enforcement of Self-Quarantine: Where ordered or advised by a government official or health care provider to self-quarantine, all team members (administrative staff or interpreter) must self-quarantine in accordance with CDC and State-ordered guidelines or 16 days, whichever is longer.